pepopowitz/tdd-workshop/module-1/README.md

 You'll see the message again that "no tests were found related to your latest changes."

+## TODO - break a test to see the error output

 ## Let's make some changes!

 Take a look at the [name generation table](#generation-rules) at the end of this doc.
 The code is implemented for these rules, but it lacks tests!